scottyschup/ruby-curriculum/language-basics/data-structures/hash.md

 ### Set

+In Math a Set is an exlusive list of numbers.
+Examples are the best way to show this.

+{3,5,6} is a set.
+{3,5,6,6} is not.

+In a set, order does not matter.
+So, {5,3,6} is the same as the one above.
+So, you can see, the actual index or order of these numbers do not matter, as they would were they to be held in an array.

 Ruby provides a class named `Set`.
 You can read all about it in the [ruby-doc][ruby-doc].
 Let's make a set of methods that will manipulate a `Hash` as if it were a `Set`.
 Like so: